tkupek/avalanche-report/README.md

 - switch to JSON API, https://admin.avalanche.report/swagger/#/
 - refactor avalancheReportAPI.js to use async functions
 - in summer: static hint to blog, when API gives no result
-- warn user if he is very close to the border of a region
+- warn user if she is very close to the border of a region

 ## Thanks to
 *Land Tirol* for providing the data for this application and for releasing their website avalanche.report under an CC license.